-To support this task, we provide a small Octave framework (see course website).
+To support this task, we provide a small Octave framework on the course website.
 The above-mentioned tasks should be implemented inside the framework in the directory octave by completing the stubs.
 After implementing the missing parts, you can test your solution by running the script in ukf_slam.m.
-The program will produce plots of the robot pose and map estimates and save them in the plots directory.
+The program will produce plots of the robot pose and the map estimates and save them in the plots directory.
 Figure 1 depicts some example images of the state of the UKF.

-Note that, as opposed to the EKF SLAM system you implemented in sheet 4, here the state vector and covariance matrix are incrementally grown with each newly-observed landmark.
+Note that, as opposed to the EKF SLAM system you implemented in sheet 4, here the state vector and covariance matrix are incrementally grown with each landmark discovered by the robot.
 The mean estimates of the landmark poses are stacked in μ_t in the order by which they were observed by the robot, as described in the map vector in the framework.